mohyaz11/OptimumSetupBook/manuscript/Hotfixes.md

 ![](images/hotfix-maindesignrule.png)

 When the modal window loads, ignore Version range for now.
 The version range is handy when you are releasing a newer version of your software, say version 2 versus version 1.
-The version rule will limit packages with that version to their own channel with scoped steps and variables.
+The version rule will limit packages with the specified version to their own channel with scoped steps and variables.
 Set the Pre-release tag to `hotfix*` and click Save.

 ![](images/hotfix-versionrules.png)

 Time to create another release.
 Expand the Channel and the Packages sections.
-When you choose the Hotfix channel, you should see the version of the package change to the one with the prerelease tag.
+When you choose the Hotfix channel, you should see the version of the package change to the one with the pre-release tag.

 ![](images/hotfix-createreleasewithchannelrule.png)

-Clicking on the select version button will load a modal window with only packages versions which match that version rule.
+Clicking on the select version button will load a modal window with only the versions of packages which match that version rule.

 ![](images/hotfix-selectpackagewithversionrules.png)